Course Descriptions

 This course is designed for teachers new to teaching AP Biology and experienced teachers looking for information about the changes in curriculum and the wealth of new resources that unfolded in 2019-2020.
 The course will focus on the following: 1) the foundation of AP Biology as articulated in the Curriculum Framework (the four Big Ideas, six Science Practices, etc.), 2) Inquiry-based lab instruction, and 3) helping students be more successful in the AP Biology Exam.
 Throughout the course, participants will learn about the exciting changes The College Board has made in student course enrollment, formative and summative assessments, laboratory ideas, and the abundance of resources now available for teachers and their students.
 In addition, participants will be exposed to many of the resources available to them from publishers, science supplies, research institutions, and online.
 Participants will receive a binder containing the new AP Biology Course and Exam Description (CED), which is also accessible online.

 Each participant will briefly share a “best practice” idea during the week of a favorite activity or demonstration.
 Participants should bring a laptop computer or tablet device with them.
 All laboratory equipment and other materials will be provided.
-Those participants who are new to AP Biology and are taking this course for graduate credit at Manhattan College will develop a course syllabus based on the new curriculum standards.
-Those teachers who have already successfully submitted an AP Biology audit syllabus for the new program will create a unit based on the new curriculum.
+Those participants who are new to AP Biology and are taking this course for graduate credit at Manhattan University will develop a course syllabus based on the new curriculum standards.
+Those teachers who have already successfully submitted an AP Biology audit syllabus for the new program will create a unit based on the new curriculum. -

-• Ed.
+Ed.
 637 - CALCULUS AB

 Faculty: Stephen Barbarossa (July 22-26)